hashicorp/terraform-provider-azurerm/website/docs/r/service_networking_application_load_balancer.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the resource should exist.
 Changing this forces a new resource to be created.

 * `location` - (Required) The Azure Region where the resource should exist.
 Changing this forces a new resource to be created.
+The available regions could be found [here](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview#supported-regions)

 **Note:** The available values of `location` are `northeurope` and `north central us`.